hboutemy/maven-bench/README.md

   <a href="#License">License</a>
 </p>

-We hope that..
-can help

-This project is mainly based on QuickPerf library

-mvn verify

-At this moment, this project allows to benchmark and investigate the origin of heap allocation of *mvn validate*.
+At this moment, this project allows to benchmark and investigate the origin of heap allocation caused by *mvn validate*.

 Measures have been done executing "mvn validate" on Apache Camel project.